osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Phase 3

-- Two or more API instances use Quartz JDBC clustering without duplicate schedule firings.
+- **Met:** Two or more API instances use Quartz JDBC clustering without duplicate schedule firings.
-- Worker loss preserves the original run as history and creates a new attempt only when the job retry policy permits it.
+- **Met:** Worker loss preserves the original run as history and creates a new attempt only when the job retry policy permits it.
-- Expired leases are recovered using PostgreSQL `now()` and never resume the abandoned attempt.
+- **Met:** Expired leases are recovered using PostgreSQL `now()` and never resume the abandoned attempt.
-- A stale worker cannot renew, finalize, or commit a watermark after its lease token is fenced.
+- **Met:** A stale worker cannot renew, finalize, or commit a watermark after its lease token is fenced.
-- Duplicate notifications and duplicate database polling do not advance a watermark twice.
+- **Met:** Duplicate notifications and duplicate database polling do not advance a watermark twice.
-- Under a sustained backlog, normalized busy-slot time is approximately balanced across workers with equal capacity, while workers with different capacities receive proportionally different shares.
+- **Met:** Under a sustained backlog, normalized busy-slot time is approximately balanced across workers with equal capacity, while workers with different capacities receive proportionally different shares.
-- A directed notification causes at most one directed claim and one general fallback per worker; generic refill never exceeds the number of free local slots.
+- **Met:** A directed notification causes at most one directed claim and one general fallback per worker; generic refill never exceeds the number of free local slots.
-- Jitter, success cooldown, and adaptive contention backoff remain bounded, do not hold execution slots while waiting, and do not prevent an eligible run from being discovered by mandatory polling.
+- **Met:** Jitter, success cooldown, and adaptive contention backoff remain bounded, do not hold execution slots while waiting, and do not prevent an eligible run from being discovered by mandatory polling.
-- A worker reconnects and rescans PostgreSQL after a listener failure.
+- **Met:** A worker reconnects and rescans PostgreSQL after a listener failure.
-- Missed notifications are recovered by startup, reconnect, and periodic polling.
+- **Met:** Missed notifications are recovered by startup, reconnect, and periodic polling.
-- A merge lasting longer than the lease duration never triggers a duplicate claim while heartbeat renewal is healthy.
+- **Met:** A merge lasting longer than the lease duration never triggers a duplicate claim while heartbeat renewal is healthy.
-- Automatic recovery is enabled by default only for `complete-atomic` and `incremental`; `complete` remains manual unless explicitly opted in.
+- **Met:** Automatic recovery is enabled by default only for `complete-atomic` and `incremental`; `complete` remains manual unless explicitly opted in.
-- Remote cancellation reaches a worker through persisted state and control notification, without an API-local execution registry.
+- **Met:** Remote cancellation reaches a worker through persisted state and control notification, without an API-local execution registry.
-- Shared login throttling behaves consistently across API instances.
+- **Met:** Shared login throttling behaves consistently across API instances.
-- Notification latency, polling lag, lease recovery, executor capacity, and concurrency limits are measured from reproducible tests.
+- **Met:** Notification latency, polling lag, lease recovery, executor capacity, and concurrency limits are measured from reproducible tests.

 ---